Abdullahi Ahmed Jama: Biography

 From 1980 to 1983, he attended the Staff College in Cairo, Egypt earning a master's degree in military science.
 In 1988-89, he also attended the US Army War College in Carlisle, Pennsylvania and earned a diploma in strategy and decision-making.
 In 2000, Jama attended Bryan & Stratton College at Rochester, NY and earned a degree in Accounting.

 As a career military officer and leader, Jama held many positions in the Somali National Army: from Battalion Commander to Army Commander.
 He was by far the youngest Officer to head the Directorate of Operations of the Somali National Army.

 Jama is a veteran of the 1977 Ogaden war, where he received two bronze medals and one silver medal for bravery as well as numerous certificates of merit for outstanding conduct.

 Puntland

-In August 2008, Ilka jiir promised of running in and winning the upcoming Puntland region's presidential election.
+In August 2008, Ilka-jiir promised of running in and participating the upcoming Puntland presidential election.
 Ilkajir received a huge welcome throughout Badhan District.

 After having lost the Puntland macro-region's 2009 presidential race to Abdirahman Mohamud Farole, Ilkajir was appointed by Farole to the position of Interior Minister in Puntland's cabinet in what was widely seen as a welcome attempt to settle political differences.

-Ilka jiir's new role as Puntland's Interior Minister includes duties such as forming local district/regional governors across Puntland, areas which now also include the former Maakhir.
+Ilka-jiir's new role as Puntland's Interior Minister includes duties such as forming local district/regional governors across Puntland, areas which now also include the former Maakhir.